agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 3. Automatically translate spoken or written phrases between languages.
 4. Interpret commands and determine appropriate actions.

-You can use Microsoft's **Azure AI Language** to build natural language processing solutions.
+* You can use Microsoft's **Azure AI Language** to build natural language processing solutions.
 Some features of Azure AI Language include understanding and analyzing text, training conversational language models that can understand spoken or text-based commands, and building intelligent applications.
-Microsoft's **Azure AI Speech** is another service that can be used to build natural language processing solutions.
+* Microsoft's **Azure AI Speech** is another service that can be used to build natural language processing solutions.
 Azure AI Speech features include speech recognition and synthesis, real-time translations, conversation transcriptions, and more.
-Microsoft's **Azure AI Translator** uses a **Neural Machine Translation (NMT) model for translation**, which analyzes the semantic context of the text and renders a more accurate and complete translation as a result.
+* Microsoft's **Azure AI Translator** uses a **Neural Machine Translation (NMT) model for translation**, which analyzes the semantic context of the text and renders a more accurate and complete translation as a result.
-You can explore Azure AI Language features in the Azure Language Studio and Azure AI Speech features in the Azure Speech Studio.
+You can explore Azure AI Language features in the **Azure Language Studio** and Azure AI Speech features in the **Azure Speech Studio**.
 The service features are available for use and testing in the studios and other programming languages.

 -----
 **Text Analysis with the Language Service**

 Azure AI Language is a cloud-based service that includes features for understanding and analyzing text.
 Azure AI Language includes various features that support sentiment analysis, key phrase identification, text summarization, and conversational language understanding.

-Frequency analysis: **Term frequency - inverse document frequency (TF-IDF)** is a common technique in which a score is calculated based on how often a word or term appears in one document compared to its more general frequency across the entire collection of documents.
+**Frequency analysis:** **Term frequency - inverse document frequency (TF-IDF)** is a common technique in which a score is calculated based on how often a word or term appears in one document compared to its more general frequency across the entire collection of documents.
 Using this technique, a high degree of relevance is assumed for words that appear frequently in a particular document, but relatively infrequently across a wide range of other documents.

-text classification: Another useful text analysis technique is to use a classification algorithm, such as logistic regression, to train a machine learning model that classifies text based on a known set of categorizations.
+**text classification:** Another useful text analysis technique is to use a classification algorithm, such as logistic regression, to train a machine learning model that classifies text based on a known set of categorizations.
 A common application of this technique is to train a model that classifies text as positive or negative in order to perform sentiment analysis or opinion mining.

 ![image](https://github.com/user-attachments/assets/20e66364-c096-4219-942b-afc6d7cdb3b9)

 Azure AI Language is a part of the Azure AI services offerings that can perform advanced natural language processing over unstructured text.
 Azure AI Language's **text analysis** features include:

-1. Named entity recognition identifies people, places, events, and more.
-This feature can also be customized to extract custom categories.
+1. **Named entity recognition identifies people, places, events, and more.** This feature can also be customized to extract custom categories.
 Named Entity Recognition (NER) is the ability to identify different entities in text and categorize them into pre-defined classes or types such as: person, location, event, product, and organization.
 In this question, the square brackets indicate the entities such as DateTime, PersonType, Skill.
-2. Entity linking identifies known entities together with a link to Wikipedia.
+2. **Entity linking identifies known entities together with a link to Wikipedia**.
 3. Personal identifying information (PII) detection identifies personally sensitive information, including personal health information (PHI).
 4. Language detection identifies the language of the text and returns a language code such as "en" for English.
 5. Sentiment analysis and opinion mining identifies whether text is positive or negative.
 6. Summarization summarizes text by identifying the most important information.
-6. Key phrase extraction lists the main concepts from unstructured text.
+6. **Key phrase extraction** lists the main concepts from unstructured text.

 Resource for Azure AI Language
 1. A **Language** resource - manage access and billing for the resource separately from other services.